Advisory Committee

 Shirin Khalatbari

 Shirin Khalatbari is an Iranian artist and curator based in Oakland, California.
 She holds a BA and MA in Near Eastern Archaeology from the University of Rome, La Sapienza.
 She received her MFA degree from San Francisco State University in 2019.
-Shirin has exhibited internationally in Tehran, Rome, and throughout the Bay Area including venues such as SOMarts, Embark Gallery, and the Doug Adams Gallery.
+Shirin has exhibited internationally in Tehran, Rome, and throughout the Bay Area including venues such as SOMArts, Embark Gallery, and the Doug Adams Gallery.
 In 2018, she received the Jack K. and Gertrude Murphy Award in recognition of an MA student of unusual caliber with great artistic promise.

 In her practice, Shirin investigates the impact and legacy of colonialism, particularly in West Asia, regarding the visual traces of history.
 As a former archaeologist, she is interested in fragments of the past and how they live in the present.
 Her work confronts the entropy of memory and history, exploring how its gradual descent into disarray tends to produce new realities.